ranjitsinghavdeel/Inventory_Management_System_using_IoT/README.md

 3) Ultrasonic sensor
 4) RFID tags
 5) RFID reader

 Software:
 1) Arduino IDE
 2) embedded C
 3) ThingSpeak IoT platform
 4) Telegram chatbot
+# Working
+- The system operates based on the input from both the modules.
+Alert function of the system is set such that if Ultrasonic sensor reads a distance greater than thresold (indicating stock level is moving further away from sensor that is approaching low levels), it is programmed to give the user/ operator alert through telegram chatbot.
+- The second module is based on pair of RFID readers and RFID tags attached to stock/ inventory/ products.
+In a real-life conveyor belt these two RFID readers will be attached to end points that is entery and exit respectively.
+Therefore any stock entering and exiting the system will be scanned twice one for entry and one for exit by respective readers.